DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/03 Data Binding/23 Bind Series to Data/Bind Series to Data.md

         { fruit: "Oranges", year2014: 72, year2015: 70, year2016: 76 }
     ];

 In this case, you can have up to three series bound to the `year2014`, `year2015` and `year2016` fields respectively, but note that there is no data field that provides names for them.
-Instead, you need to specify the names using the [name](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/ChartSeries/name.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/#name') option.
+Instead, you need to specify the names using the [name](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/ChartSeries/name.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/#name') property.
 This is the case when you can bind series to data directly.

 [tags]chart, line, bar, area, financial series, range, bubble, argumentField, valueField, series template